In our inaugural year, we engaged with fellow South Asian Americans to successfully flip two seats in the CA-Congress from red to blue.

 - Elect Andrew Janz in District CA-22 (defeat Devin Nunes)

-They See Blue (Desi Blue) was founded in July 2018 by four of our members (all South-Asians or “Desis”) who were galvanized into action by the catastrophic election result of 2016.
-Each of our co-founders had followed his own path into activism after the 2016 election.
-They decided to spring into action using their collective experience to inspire fellow Desis into grassroots activism and constructive endeavors.
-They had a kickoff meeting in early August 2018 with a group of like-minded friends to kick off the movement.
+They See Blue, founded in July 2018 by four of our members, were galvanized into action by the catastrophic election result of 2016.
+Each of our co-founders had followed their own path into activism after the 2016 election.
+Using their collective experience, they sprung into action to inspire fellow South Asian Americans to take part in grassroots activism and constructive endeavors.
+They See Blue's first meeting was held in early August 2018 with a group of like-minded friends to kick off the movement.